italia/developers-tech-blog-theme/README.md

 npm run build
 ```

 The final theme will be available in `dist/output.html`.
+To try the final
+rendering put its content inside `Custom CSS` section.